All posts

 • Marketing their new business or venture

 They enjoy swag, but swag is plentiful in the developer space.
 So be creative if you go the swag route.
-Stickers can be a big hit with this audience.

-If you really want to incentivize these developers, sponsor the open source projects they contribute to.
+If you really want to incentivize these developers, sponsor the open-source projects they contribute to.
 Not many companies are giving back to open source and it earns major trust with the developer community.

-High product usage developers: better product experience
+High-product usage developers: better product experience

 • Basic needs: How well can they do their job daily?